 - Whether you have a history of similar or other violations.

-Vehicle Code 4461 is often punished as a civil infraction.
-Infractions are offenses punishable by a fine only.11
+Vehicle Code 4461 is often punished as a civil infraction, which carries no jail.11

 If you do not pay the fine, you can be charged with the crime of failure to appear or pay for a traffic citation.13

 Misuse of handicapped tags or plates can be charged as a misdemeanor under California Vehicle Code 4461.
-When charged as a misdemeanor, potential penalties for VC 4461 can include:
+This carries:

 - Up to 6 months in county jail; and/or